-The next phase of the programme involves replacing the existing wastewater pumping stations at Brompton Road and Stricklands Glen; the upgrade of associated sewers in the area and the closure of the Maxwell Road combined sewer overflow.
+This latest phase of the project involves replacing the existing wastewater pumping stations at Brompton Road and Stricklands Glen; the upgrade of associated sewers in the area and the closure of the Maxwell Road combined sewer overflow.
 Collectively, these works are designed to protect and enhance the environment, reduce the likelihood of out-of-sewer flooding and further enhance bathing water quality.

-Construction work on this latest £4m NI Water programme of work - which will see the installation of modern, automated wastewater infrastructure - will get underway in April 2020 and will ensure compliance with NI Environment Agency standards.
+Construction work on this £4m NI Water programme of work - which will see the installation of modern, automated wastewater infrastructure - got underway in April 2020 and will ensure compliance with NI Environment Agency standards.

-Local councillors and other key stakeholders at the completed Clandeboye Rain Garden
+Local councillors and other key stakeholders at the completed Clandeboye Rain Garden (January 2018)